jackxxu/sample_dock_tested_app/README.md

     $ bundle

-And then run the test:
+And then run the test locally:

     $ bundle exec ruby -Itest test/test_application.rb

+And then run the test against a production deployment (currently in heroku):

+    $ DOCK_ENV=production bundle exec ruby -Itest test/test_application.rb

+Please note that one of the tests with POST is skipped because the DockTest production environment `skippy` setting is `true`.

 [DockTest]: https://github.com/jackxxu/dock_test